labradorescence/fe-code-test/README.md

 We recommend you spend between 2-4 hours on this and go ahead and send us the result.
 Please also add to this readme any questions you would want to ask, and the assumptions you made.

+# Assumptions
+* wcag compliance is a top priority
+* test coverage is a middle priority
+* mobile-functionality is a top priority
+* given the time constraint, i'm presuming support for CSS3/HTML5
+* internationalization is a non-priority (for now)

+# Questions
+* what browsers and versions do we prioritize writing for/supporting?
+* are there any breakpoints to manage for other than "desktop" and "mobile"
+* what do we want to tell our users when there is no response to their search query? (is no answer a sufficient answer?)
+* are there any languages other than english that we expect to support?

 # Docs from CRA: